 Physical therapists agree that teens need up to 10 hours of sleep each night, while adults need at least 8 hours.

-Contact Fit For Life today to speak with our experts!
+Contact Fit 4 Life today to speak with our physical therapists!